aaronbembenek/making-formulog-fast/artifact/README.md

 ## Reusability Guide

-The primary reusable components of our artifact are our contributions to the Formulog platform (described more fully below):
+The primary reusable components of our artifact are our contributions to the Formulog platform:

 1. a compiler from Formulog to off-the-shelf Soufflé;
 2. an eager evaluation mode for the Formulog interpreter; and